emendezguzman/decision_curve_analysis/README.md

 This is the repository for the implementation of Decision Curve Analysis in Python 3.
 The function in this repository evaluates the clinical value of predictive models for a binary classification problem.
 Decision curve analysis identifies the range of threshold probabilities in which a model is of clinical value, the magnitude of benefit, and which of several models is optimal [[1]](#1).

-If you use this code in your work, then please cite our paper [link].

 ## Instructions

 ### Installation